VUEngine/VBDE/readme.txt

     VBDE is also available as a Pro edition, which comes with a copy of IntelliJ IDEA Community Edition, which has been modified and pre-configured for VB development.

-    Note: If you're using VBDE Pro and want to use it from another directory than C:/vbde, you'll have to adjust the path to GCC accordingly under Settings > Other Settings > C/C++ > Path to GCC, and point it to {VBDE}\system\tools\TDM-GCC-32\bin\gcc.exe.
-This separate GCC version is needed by the C/C++ Plugin for indexing and can not be relative.
-You'll also have to reindex the sample projects using the respective button in the toolbar.

   o Compiling and running

     Compiling a project is as simple as opening any project file and clicking the compile button.
 There's